Mongolian Horse: Horse Breed Profile and Information

 The steppe, the gobi, the mountains, and the forests are different sorts.
 The Forest is the heaviest and the largest of the four types of horses, despite the steppe being the fastest and the smallest, making it an excellent horse for riding.

-When examining a Mongolian horse breed, you may see that these animals have huge heads, short necks, and broad bodies.
+When examining a Mongolian horse breed, you may see these animals have huge heads, short necks, and broad bodies.

 These characteristics are characteristic of the Mongolian horse breed.
 In addition, their sturdy legs have decent joints but are short, and their hooves should be in good shape and challenging.